sunny00311/sunny00311/README.md

 > “Dedicated coder eager to innovate and address societal issues through continuous learning, exploration, and impactful technology solutions.”

 - 🧑‍🎓 Currently pursuing a Diploma in Computer Engineering at **DSEU - Guru Nanak Dev Rohini Campus**
-- 💻 Focused on **Web Development**, especially responsive and modern UI designs
+- 💻 Focused on **Web Development**, especially end to end development
 - 🧠 Always curious to learn about **AI tools and automation**
 - 💬 Fluent in **English, Hindi, and Sanskrit**